sphinx-doc/sphinx/doc/tutorial/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Themes, on the other hand, are a way to customize the appearance of your
 documentation.
-Sphinx has several :ref:`built-in themes <builtin-themes>`, and
+Sphinx has several :ref:`builtin themes <builtin-themes>`, and
 there are also `third-party ones <https://sphinx-themes.org/>`_.

 For example, to use the `Furo <https://pradyunsg.me/furo/>`_ third-party theme